⚡ The Power Pick

 Safety

 LiFePO4 batteries are inherently more thermally stable than Li-NMC.
 They’re more resistant to thermal runaway (the chain reaction that causes lithium battery fires).
 This doesn’t mean Li-NMC batteries are dangerous — modern power stations have extensive battery management systems.
 But LiFePO4 provides an extra margin of safety.
+For a full breakdown of BMS protections, certifications, and safe operating practices, see our portable power station safety guide.

 Weight and Energy Density